Irving Kristol

-Irving Kristol (/ˈkrɪstəl/; January 22, 1920 – September 18, 2009) was an American journalist who was dubbed the "godfather of neoconservatism".
+Irving William Kristol (/ˈkrɪstəl/; January 22, 1920 – September 18, 2009) was an American journalist and writer.
 As a founder, editor, and contributor to various magazines, he played an influential role in the intellectual and political culture of the latter half of the twentieth century.
-After his death, he was described by The Daily Telegraph as being "perhaps the most consequential public intellectual of the latter half of the [twentieth] century".
+He was dubbed the "godfather of neoconservatism".
+After his death, he was described by The Daily Telegraph as being "perhaps the most consequential public intellectual of the latter half of the century".
+He is the father of political writer Bill Kristol.

 Early life and education

-Kristol was born in Brooklyn, New York, the son of non-observant Jewish immigrants from Eastern Europe, Bessie (Mailman) and Joseph Kristol.
+Kristol was born in Brooklyn, New York City, the son of non-observant Jewish immigrants from Eastern Europe, Bessie (Mailman) and Joseph Kristol.
 He graduated from Boys High School in Brooklyn, New York in 1936 and received his B.A. from the City College of New York in 1940, where he majored in history.
 In college he was a member of the Young People's Socialist League and was part of a small but vocal group of Trotskyist anti-Soviets who later became known as the New York Intellectuals.
 It was at these meetings that Kristol met historian Gertrude Himmelfarb, whom he married in 1942.
 They had two children, Elizabeth Nelson and Bill Kristol.

-Military service

 During World War II, he served in Europe in the 12th Armored Division as a combat infantryman.